 Arturo Sr. was one of the most likable people in the entire sport.
 His untimely death took him from us far too soon when he was tragically cut short.
 The events have never really made any sense, and losing Gatti certainly made boxing a less happy place.

 Three epic wars with Micky Ward secured his place in the Hall of Fame, although Gatti was also a cult figure with fans before then.
 Gatti Sr. was a fan-friendly fighter made for TV, giving every ounce of everything he ever had to his supporters.

 Gatti Jr. promises to give fans another chapter of the family story.
-He’s already building a repertoire of clips on social media.
+He’s already building a highlight reel repertoire of his own.

-Gatti will gain a big following on his accounts, from throwback videos and photos with his dad to up-to-date flashes of brilliance.
+Gaining a following on his accounts, Jr. puts up throwback videos, photos with his dad, and up-to-date flashes of brilliance from his development.

 If he has half the heart his dad possessed, the kid has almost won the battle to be a professional boxer in the coming years.
 He’s already competed in a few junior contests and rubbed shoulders with cornermen like Russ Anber.
 The sport is clearly in his blood.

 Basing himself in Montreal, Gatti will have an exciting career worth watching for any fan of lightning-fast pugilism.